-The traditional story about this temple is as follows: However, when the temple was exactly built is a subject of debate.
+The traditional story about this temple is as follows: That when the temple was exactly built is a subject of debate and discussion.
 It is believed, it was established by a senior member of the Namputheri Brahmin family of Kerala -'Pambumekkatu Mana' of 'Mala, Trissur.
-The Namputheri consecrated a Nagaraja image in his residence after he had a vision of Vasuki, the head of snakes.
+The Namputheri consecrated a Nagaraja image in his residence after he had a vision of Vasuki, the head of she-snakes.
 Whoever came to his place with skin related problems, presumably caused by sarpadosham - ill - effects of snakes as per horoscope were cured.
 Once the Namputhiri priest visited the palace of a Pandya king on his request and cured his skin problem which happened to be leprosy, using his mystical power.
-On his way back to Kerala, in the place where Nagaraja temple stands now, he saw a peasant woman quite upset over an incident in which her sickle had just hit the head of a Nagaraja stone idol hidden in the ground covered by bushes, etc..
-Surprisingly blood was oozing out of the idol!!
+On his way back to Kerala, in the place where Nagaraja temple stands now, he saw a peasant woman quite upset over an incident in which her sickle had just hit the head of a Nagaraja stone idol hidden in the ground covered by bushes, etc. Surprisingly, blood was oozing out of the idol!!
 The place used to be a wooded area then.
-The learned Namputhiri pundit realized it was five headed Nagaraja idol with enormous power that had been there for a long time undetected.
-Without wasting time, with help from the local community, in the same place he consecrated the Nagaraja idol with consent from the local ruler, which later became the famous Nagaraja temple of Nagar Kovil.
+The learned Namputhiri pundit realized it was a five headed Nagaraja idol with enormous power that had been there for a long time undetected.
+Without wasting time, with help from the local community, in the same place he consecrated the Nagaraja idol with consent from the local ruler, which later became the famous Nagaraja temple of Nagarcovil.

-Initially the temple was a hut with thatched roof.
-Responding to yet another vision he had during his sleep, he finally consecrated the Nagaraja idol in the same place where it was found and the idols of Shiva and Vishnu were consecrated in the new structure which became Sanctum Sanctorum or Srikovil of this famous Hindu temple.
+Initially the temple was a humble one - a hut with thatched roof.
+Responding to yet another vision, he had during his sleep, he finally consecrated the Nagaraja idol in the same place where it was found The idols of Shiva and Vishnu were also consecrated in the new structure which became Sanctum Sanctorum or Srikovil of this famous Hindu temple.

 In the shadow of a Peepul tree on the temple premises, there are several 5 headed snake stone idols and Ganapathy idol.
 People are supposed to go around the snake idols and pray to get rid of sarpadosham.